AngeloCresta/winforms-datavisualization-net/README.md

 ## History
-8th April: Initial Porting to .Net 5
+8th April 2021:     Initial Porting to .Net 5
+6th December 2021:  Porting to .Net 6
+14th November 2022: Porting to .Net 7

 Hope this helps!